umbraco/UmbracoDocs/14/umbraco-cms/tutorials/creating-custom-views-for-blocklist.md

 A Custom View is a Web Component registered as a Backoffice Extension.

-Let us create a `example-block-custom-view.ts` file with the following code:
+Let us create an `example-block-custom-view.ts` file with the following code:

 {% code title="example-block-custom-view.ts" %}